AdaCore/spark2014/lrm/source/packages.rst

 .. _refined-dependency-aspect:

-Refined Dependency Aspect
+Refined Depends Aspect
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 A subprogram declared in the visible part of a package may have a
-Refined Dependency Aspect applied to its body or body stub.
+Refined Depends aspect applied to its body or body stub.
 The
-Refined Dependency Aspect defines the ``dependency_relation`` of the
+Refined Depends aspect defines the ``depends_relation`` of the
 subprogram in terms of the ``constituents`` of a ``state_name`` of the
 package rather than the ``state_name``.

-The Refined Dependency Aspect is introduced by an ``aspect_specification`` where
+The Refined Depends aspect is introduced by an ``aspect_specification`` where
 the ``aspect_mark`` is "Refined_Depends" and the ``aspect_definition`` must follow
-the grammar of ``dependency_relation``.
+the grammar of ``depends_relation``.

 .. centered:: **Legality Rules**

 #.
-A Refined Dependency Aspect may only appear on the body or body
+A Refined Depends aspect may only appear on the body or body
    stub of a subprogram P in a package whose ``visible_part`` contains
    the declaration of a subprogram P.
 #.
-A Refined Dependency Aspect on the body or body stub of a
+A Refined Depends aspect on the body or body stub of a
    subprogram P may only mention a formal parameter of P,
    ``constituents`` of a ``state_name`` of the enclosing package given
-   in the Dependency Aspect in the declaration of P, a *global*
+   in the Depends aspect in the declaration of P, a *global*
    item that is not a ``state_name`` of the enclosing package or a
    ``constituent`` of a **null** ``abstract_state_name``.

 .. centered:: **Static Semantics**

 #.
-A Refined Dependency Aspect of a subprogram defines a *refinement*
+A Refined Depends aspect of a subprogram defines a *refinement*
-   of the Dependency Aspect of the subprogram.
+   of the Depends aspect of the subprogram.

 .. centered:: **Verification Rules**

 .. centered:: *Checked by Flow-Analysis*

 #.
 If the subprogram declaration declared in the visible part of
-   package Q has a Dependency Aspect D then the
+   package Q has a Depends aspect D then the
-   Refined Dependency Aspect defines a *refinement* D' of D
+   Refined Depends aspect defines a *refinement* D' of D
    then it shall satisfy the following rules:

    * For each ``export`` in D which is not a ``state_name`` of Q,

      * the same item must appear as an ``export`` in D';
-     * its ``dependency_list`` will be unchanged except that an
+     * its ``depends_list`` will be unchanged except that an
        ``import`` which is a ``state_name`` of Q will be replaced in
        D' by at least one ``constituent`` of the ``state_name`` and a
        ``constituent`` of a **null** , ``abstract_state_name`` may be